saehm/DruidJS/dimred/README.md

 ### <code>druid.PCA</code>

 The dimensionality reduction method "Principal Component Analysis" is a very old technique.
 It projects high-dimensional data, so that the projection will have the biggest variance of the original high-dimensional datapoints.
 The high-dimensional data gets centered, from that a covariance matrix gets derived.
-The $d$ first eigenvectors of that covariance matrix are the so called *principal components*.
-A $d$-dimensional projection is then computed with the dot-product of the original high-dimensional data and the $d$ biggest principal components.
+The first *d* eigenvectors of that covariance matrix are the so called *principal components*.
+A *d*-dimensional projection is then computed with the dot-product of the original high-dimensional data and the *d* biggest principal components.

 This technqiue is linear, which results in interpretable axis of the projection.